Practicums/agai-on-premise-groundx/README.md

 sudo sysctl fs.inotify.max_user_instances=512
 ```

-2. Actives the Local Path Provisioner plugin for Minikube.
+2. Activates the Local Path Provisioner plugin for Minikube.

 Dynamic Persistent Volume (PV) provisioning is not enabled by default for multi-node clusters.
 As such, any PVs created will only mount to the control plane node regardless of where the requesting pod is deployed and thus be inaccessible.
 This plugin fixes this issue by dynamically provisioning and mounting the volumes to the correct nodes.

-**Note:** this plugin only supports Persistent Volume Claims (PVCs) with access modes of `ReadWriteOnce`, so all PVCs were modified to use said access mode.
+**Note:** this plugin only supports Persistent Volume Claims (PVCs) with access modes of `ReadWriteOnce`.
+All PVCs were modified from the original repo to use said access mode.

 3. Labels each node to match the five node groups.